SuperCapra/personal-settings/SSH.md

 8. the step 7 needs to be repeated with all the ssh keys

 Use Comand `ssh-add --apple-use-keychain ~/.ssh/id_rsa_github` for adding github ssh

+* Attention: do not use `IdentitiesOnly yes` becuase it asks for passphrase anytime you push